Beware of the Car

 Beware of the Car (Береги́сь автомоби́ля, translit.
 Beregis Avtomobilya, English titles Uncommon Thief, or Watch out for the Automobile) is a 1966 Soviet crime comedy drama film directed by Eldar Ryazanov, based on a screenplay by Emil Braginsky and produced by Mosfilm.
 It stars Innokenty Smoktunovsky, Oleg Yefremov, Andrei Mironov and Anatoli Papanov, among others.
-Beware of the Car is recognized as a satire of the film noir genre, highly unusual in Brezhnev--era society.
+Beware of the Car is recognized as a satire of the film noir genre, highly unusual in Brezhnev-era society.
 It is credited for launching Soviet political satire as a film genre, typified by Ryazanov's work.

 Plot

-Yuri Detochkin (Smoktunovsky) is a humble Soviet insurance agent who steals fancy cars from corrupt Soviet officials and scammers, disappointed by the militsiya being unable to fight the crooks.
-One of Detochkin's victims is Dima Semitsvetov (Mironov), a retail embezzler mocked but tolerated by his colorful father-in-law Semyon Vasilyevich (Papanov), a retired Soviet Army officer.
-Dima has a dacha (registered to his father-in-law) and a Volga car (registered in his wife's name).
-Meanwhile, Yuri is a commitmentphobe who has been courting his bus-driver girlfriend for years without settling down with her.
-In his spare time, Yuri is an amateur actor, and in his latest play, a production of Hamlet, he is playing alongside his friend, Detective Maksim Podberyozovikov (Yefremov).
-Not knowing who the car thief is, Detective Podberyozovikov investigates the missing cars.
-When he realises who is stealing them and why, the detective faces a serious moral problem, as he discovers that Detochkin has sold the cars and anonymously transferred the proceeds to the accounts of various orphanages.
+Yuri Detochkin (Innokenty Smoktunovsky) is a humble and unassuming Soviet insurance broker who leads a double life as a car thief targeting corrupt officials and profiteers.
+Disillusioned by the inability of the militsiya, the police force of the Soviet Union, to address the widespread corruption he encounters in his line of work, Yuri meticulously documents the misdeeds of his wealthy clients, many of whom live far beyond their legitimate means.
+Once he gathers enough evidence, he steals their luxury vehicles, often overcoming elaborate security measures.
+Yuri resells the stolen cars and anonymously donates the proceeds to various orphanages, believing his actions to be a form of social justice.
+One of his most notable targets is Dima Semitsvetov (Andrei Mironov), a cunning retail embezzler who profits by selling foreign electronics "under the counter."
+Semitsvetov’s ill-gotten wealth includes a lavish dacha registered to his father-in-law, Semyon Vasilyevich (Anatoli Papanov), a retired Soviet Army officer, and a prized Volga car registered in his wife’s name.
+Despite his awareness of Dima’s misdeeds, Semyon humorously tolerates his behavior, adding a layer of comedic tension to the narrative.